Luke’s Life

 Twitter, Anyone?

-Posted by lrobison on January 13, 2008
+Posted in Uncategorized by lrobison on January 13, 2008

 So in our boredom arvind, caroline and I all got Twitter accounts.
 Since I don’t have any real friends on twitter, I though I might see if there is anyone else who reads this blog and uses twitter.
 For those of you not familiar with the Twitter application, its basically “micro blogging”.
 You are expected to update once a day or more, but each update is only 140 characters.
 Which sounds pretty boring, except that you can blog from your phone while you are out and about, which leads to very random interesting posts.
 So far we know we will be cataloging all of Mike’s weird quotes, and probably professor quotes as well. (which I already do, just on the side of my notes where no one else gets to enjoy them).
 And what would blogging from your phone be without getting updates from your phone?
 Needless to say, they’ve thought of that already, so the primary way to read Twitter (as well as write) is to do it via SMS text messages… although a web interface is also available for those of us that are… “texting challenged”.